Family of slain Utah college student confronts her killer

 Her cousin, Carly Stevens, said through tears: “This is a nightmare you can’t wake up from.
 I will never be able to forgive what happened to her.
 I will never forgive the monster who took her life.
 Never in my life have I felt anger the way I have the last 16 months.
 Never have I been so fearful for my life because I know how real evil is in this world.”

 The Lueck family had not said much publicly since their daughter’s charred remains were found in the summer of 2019 in Ajayi’s backyard in Salt Lake City.
-Ayaji later told police he buried the rest of her body in a shallow grave in a canyon nearly 100 miles north, where she was found with her arms bound behind her.
+Ayaji later told police he buried the rest of her body in a shallow grave in a canyon nearly 100 miles (161 kilometers) north, where she was found with her arms bound behind her.

 Ajayi, 32, listened with his head down as Lueck’s parents and cousins spoke during the hearing in Salt Lake City, which was livestreamed for media to watch.
 When given a chance to speak, he apologized to Lueck’s parents in a short statement.